TheRealRavager/git-crash-course/README.md

     stuff from one commit
     - If you choose to keep the changes from *branch name*, delete everything until this is left: stuff from other commit
+    - Some IDEs (such as VS Code) will highlight the conflict for you and allow you to resolve it by clicking a button, which is far more convenient